 Just because a person was investigated or arrested for a sex crime accusation does not mean that he or she is guilty.
 The accused has rights and remedies.

 An experienced and dedicated attorney like Mr. Pflaum makes a difference in the outcome of a prosecution for a sex crime.

 HOW THE DEFENSE LAWYER HELPS BEFORE COURT

 Investigation.
-If you are the subject of an investigation and the police, a detective, or a child protective services workers wants to speak with you, you should immediately seek the guidance of an experienced criminal defense attorney like Mr. Pflaum to protect your interests.
+If you are the subject of an investigation and the police, a detective, or a child protective services worker wants to speak with you, you should immediately seek the guidance of an experienced criminal defense attorney like Mr. Pflaum to protect your interests.

-Mr. Pflaum speaks to police, detectives and child protective services agents on behalf of the client to prevent an arrest or prosecution in court.
+More importantly Mr. Pflaum speaks to police, detectives and child protective services agents on behalf of the client to prevent an arrest or prosecution in court.

 Get Information to the Prosecutor.
 In some cases attorney Pflaum prepares vital information about the client and the case and delivers the information immediately to the prosecution’s office with the goal of persuading the prosecutor’s office not to file charges in court.

 Get Released From Custody.
 If you or someone you know has been arrested and put in jail for an accusation of a sex crime, attorney Pflaum helps get the person out of jail as soon as possible before the first court date, or during the first court date at arraignment.

 The procedures to get a person out of custody depends on the circumstances of the alleged crime and the present status of the accused, i.e., ties to the community, employment, ownership of property, age, health, prior criminal record, military experience and character references.

 Click on the following words to learn more: get out of jail asap.